 18. That’s the magic number.

 It’s 2018.
 I’ve lived in Los Angeles for 18 years now.
 And I’ve been slowly working at being a successful writer for almost all of those 18 years.
 Wow.
 18. That’s crazy to me.
-I guess it makes sense that some success is now starting to fall into place because my slowly blossoming writing career has now technically reached the legal age of consent.
+I guess it makes sense that more successes are starting to fall into place because my slowly blossoming writing career has now technically reached the legal age of consent.
 It’s time.

 Now, it’s not like I haven’t worked consistently in Hollywood and had success as a writer, because I have.
 I’ve had more hills and valleys in this business than Northern Idaho.
 If you’re my friend, or follow me at all, many of these hills and valleys you know about.
 The Hills are so much more fun to talk about.
 They were the “hooray” moments.